chasingbob/deep-learning-resources/README.md

 expert to feel the adrenalin of a $120000 competition

 Kaggle competitions perfect for deep learning:

 [Digit Recognizer](https://www.kaggle.com/c/digit-recognizer)

 [Dogs vs Cats](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition)

 [The Nature Conservancy Fisheries Monitoring](https://www.kaggle.com/c/the-nature-conservancy-fisheries-monitoring)

 ##Tools of the Trade
 ###MatplotLib
-Deep Learning is far from being an exact science and a lot of what you do is based on getting a feel for the underlying mechanics, visualising the moving part makes it easier to understand and Matplotlib is the go-to library for visualisation
+Deep Learning is far from being an exact science and a lot of what you do is based on getting a feel for the underlying mechanics, visualising the moving parts makes it easier to understand and Matplotlib is the go-to library for visualisation

 [Matplotlib official](matplotlib.org)

 [Matplotlib tutorial](https://www.labri.fr/perso/nrougier/teaching/matplotlib/)

 ###NumPy
-NumPy is a fast optimized package for scientific computing, and also the underlying library most Machine Learning frameworks are build on top of.
+NumPy is a fast optimized package for scientific computing, and is also the underlying library a lot of Machine Learning frameworks are build on top of.
 Becoming a NumPy ninja is an important step to mastery.

 [NumPy official](www.numpy.org)

 [100 NumPy exercises](https://github.com/rougier/numpy-100/blob/master/100%20Numpy%20exercises.md)

 ##Datasets
 [20 Weird & Wonderful Datasets for Machine Learning](https://medium.com/@olivercameron/20-weird-wonderful-datasets-for-machine-learning-c70fc89b73d5#.j77u7v3a6)